c0rnch1p/Dummy/readme.md

 files cleaner and easier.
 When a file is added, the section source file, another source file containing the full list as well as the readme are each updated with a new entry.

-To update the database, press 'F10' while the main menu section being updated is focused.
+To update the database, press 'F10' while the main menu section to be updated is focused.
 This will open the files which need to be updated as root with nano for the program and for that section, returning to the main menu when nano is closed.